TACC/Lmod/docs/source/030_installing.rst

 http://www.lysator.liu.se/cmod for another module system.
 Here we describe Lmod, which is a completely new module system written in Lua.
 For those who have used modules before, Lmod automatically reads TCL modulefiles.
-Lmod has some important features over module system, namely a built-in solution to hierarchical modulefiles and provides additional safety features to users as described in the User Guide.
+Lmod has some important features over other module system, namely a built-in solution to hierarchical modulefiles and provides additional safety features to users as described in the User Guide.